AdaptiBar Review: Is It Worth It (to Prep for the MBE in 2025)?

 To top it all off, more and more students are reporting how hard these questions are getting.
 What are you to do when your future depends on a series of letters?

-Let’s see why it’s more important than ever to prepare for the MBE and how AdaptiBar will help you do just that (and how you can get 10% off your entire cart).
+Let’s see why it’s more important than ever to prepare for the MBE and how AdaptiBar will help you do just that (and how you can get 10% off your entire cart, including Jon Grossman’s popular lectures).

 (Hint: Progress is a process of adaptation by practicing just beyond your limits.
 It’s the reason why we become better at any skill.)

-Continue reading “AdaptiBar Review: Is It Worth It (for the 2024 Bar Exam)?”
+Continue reading “AdaptiBar Review: Is It Worth It (to Prep for the MBE in 2025)?”

 UWorld MBE Review: Study with Visual Learning (vs. AdaptiBar)